 How Does Unit Testing Work?

 It is generally necessary to use a mock to test functions.
-Without mocks, it would be impossible to properly test the function.
+Without mocks, it would be impossible to test the function properly.
 Testing is dependent on mock objects.
 Mock objects can be used to fill in for missing parts of a program, such as when functions require variables and/or objects that are not yet created.
 The purpose of a mocking library is to fill in missing functionality for an object or program unit by using objects that behave like those on which the function under test depends.

 Unit Testing Techniques